-Oracle Cloud Infrastructure's VMware software bundle contains vSphere, vSAN, NSX, and vCenter components to support compute, storage, and network needs for a fully functional VMware environment.
+Oracle Cloud Infrastructure's VMware software bundle contains vSphere, vSAN, NSX, vCenter, and HCX components to support compute, storage, and network needs for a fully functional VMware environment.

 - vSphere: vSphere is VMware's virtualization platform for unified management of the SDDC's CPU, storage, and networking infrastructure.
 Two key components of vSphere are ESXi hypervisor and vCenter Server.

 - NSX-T: NSX-T Data Center provides the SDDC with its virtual networking and security capabilities.
 The NSX-T deployment includes NSX Manager unified appliances with NSX-T Local Manager and NSX-T Controller, and NSX-T Edge nodes.